 there were several sub-phases: three Approach sub-phases, (AP1, AP2 and AP3);

-a CORE sequence for the Pluto flyby on 14.July, 2015 (Day Of Year 195),
+a CORE sequence for the Pluto flyby on 14 July, 2015, (Day Of Year 195),

-sometimes also referred to as NEP (Near-Encounter Phase); three Departure
+sometimes also referred to as NEP (Near-Encounter Phase); and three Departure

 sub-phases (DP1, DP2, DP3).
-For this second REX delivery for the Pluto

-mission phase, this data set includes only the Approach data plus
+This data set includes only the Approach data plus

-a subset of

-the CORE and departure sequences data that was downlinked through the end of
+a subset of the CORE and departure data that had been downlinked by the end

-January, 2016.
+of January, 2016.
 The rest of the Pluto data will be delivered in future

 versions of this data set according to the schedule worked out by the Project